Upcoming event: Tipping Points and Planetary Solvency

 Read More

-Upcoming event: A current perspective on local government
+Video coming soon: A current perspective on local government

-Crystal Beavis will talk about her experience as a first-term Councillor for Waikato District Council.
+Crystal Beavis spoke about her experience as a first-term Councillor for Waikato District Council.
 Local Government plays a key role in infrastructure, engineering and related matters such as: roads, drinking water, wastewater, stormwater, building consenting, district planning and noise control.
 Funding pressures have been exacerbated by decreases in funding from central government, unfunded mandates, and legislated water reform.

 Read More